mattheww/gomill/gomill_docs/competitions.rst

 When the ``internal`` method is used, the ringmaster scores the game itself, area-fashion.
 It assumes that all stones remaining on the board at the end of the game are alive.
-It applies :setting:`komi`, but no handicap stone compensation.
+It applies :setting:`komi`.

+In handicap games, the internal scorer can also apply handicap stone compensation, controlled by the :setting:`internal_scorer_handicap_compensation` game setting: ``"full"`` (the default) means that White is given an additional point for each handicap stone, ``"short"`` means White is given an additional point for each handicap stone except the first, and ``"no"`` means that no handicap stone compensation is given.

 .. _claiming wins: